joabehenrique/api-partner/README.md

 To use API Partner, follow these steps:

 ```
-API Partner is a project where we used Phoenix to manage a single entity,
+API Partner is a project where we used Phoenix
-where in it the partner could create its network structure,
+to manage a single entity,where in it the partner
+could create its network structure,being able to
-being able to create an entity, update or search by id.
+create an entity, update or search by id.

-Ecto was used to persist the data in MySQL as well as search within the database.
+Ecto was used to persist the data in MySQL as well
+as search within the database.
 ```

 Getting a entity